neptune-ai/docs/docs/python-api/how-to/track.rst

 Solution
 ^^^^^^^^
-Under many circumstances it is possible to calculate a hash of your dataset.
+Under many circumstances, it is possible to calculate a hash of your dataset.
 Even if you are working with large image datasets, you have some sort of a smaller metadata file, that points to image paths.
 If this is the case you should:

 **Step 1**